haxeui/haxeui-core/README.md

 -lib haxeui-openfl
 ```

-Currently, HaxeUI supports the following `backends` (some of which have not yet had an alpha release - indicated by their check-box).
+Currently, HaxeUI supports the following `backends`.
 Please refer to each `backend` for specific instructions on how to set-up and initialise the host framework (if required).

 | Backend Library                   | Dependencies        | Platforms | Native Components | CI |
 | ------------- | -----------------------| ----------------- | :-----: | :------: |